psanchezf2021/psanchezf2021_blog/_posts/2023-10-12-Follow_line.md

 ![contours](../images/contours.png)

 This was easily fixed by cropping the top half of the image.
+I also cropped some of the bottom to improve the detection.

 ![cropped](../images/cropped.png)